ZJUCAGD/PorousScaffold/README.md

 # PorousScaffold
-Generating Porous scaffold based on B-spline solid using TPMS
+Generating Porous scaffold based on B-spline solid using TPMS.
+The projects are run on Windows operating system, and thes specified compiling platform is Visual Studio 2013.

 # MarchingTetrahedrons
 Openmesh library, OpenGL library and Eigen library are called.